Singapore man sentenced to prison for spying for China in US

 “I am sympathetic to China’s position,” he told the judge, “but it was not my intention to harm anyone.”

-Yeo was a doctoral candidate at a Singapore university when prosecutors say he was recruited by intelligence operatives after a 2015 trip to Beijing to give a presentation.
+Yeo was a doctoral candidate at a Singapore university when prosecutors say he was recruited by intelligence operatives after a 2015 trip to Beijing to give a presentation on the political situation in southeast Asia.

-Working under the operatives’ direction over the next several years, the Justice Department alleges, he concocted a fake consulting company that shared its name with a prominent U.S. consulting company and used a professional networking site to target Americans whose jobs he thought would given them access to information that China could use to its advantage.
+Working under the operatives’ direction over the next several years, the Justice Department alleges, he concocted a fake consulting company that shared its name with a prominent U.S. consulting company and used a professional networking site to target and recruit Americans whose jobs he thought would give them access to information that China could use to its advantage.

-One of his recruits, a civilian who worked for the Air Force, provided information about the implications of the Japanese purchasing military aircraft from the U.S. that Yeo then turned into a report for his Chinese intelligence contacts.
-Another recruit, a State Department employee who prosecutors say confided to feeling dissatisfied at work, wrote at Yeo’s direction a report on a Cabinet member, according to court documents.
+One of his recruits, a civilian who worked for the Air Force and had a high-level security clearance, provided information about the implications of the Japanese purchasing military aircraft from the U.S. that Yeo then turned into a report for his Chinese intelligence contacts.
+Another recruit, a State Department employee who prosecutors say confided to feeling dissatisfied at work and having financial problems, wrote at Yeo’s direction a report on a Cabinet member, court documents say.

-“Mr. Yeo, while he was still free to leave the United States agreed to cooperate with the United State and was within hours, was completely truthful with the government about what was going on,” he said.
+“Mr. Yeo, while he was still free to leave the United States, agreed to cooperate with the United State and within hours was completely truthful with the government about what was going on,” said Michelle Peterson, his federal defender.

 Follow Eric Tucker at http://www.twitter.com/etuckerAP